Using a single Z/IP ONE to feed several

 - Enter the Address (the IP Address) and Port of the first unit you want to connect.

 - Repeat steps 5 and 6 for EACH Z/IP ONE you want to connect.

-In the one-to-several scenario, you can receive return audio from only one of the sites to which you're sending.
-In the one-to-one scenario, you can receive "confirmation" audio (or whatever audio you want to hear) from the remote site, from *each* site.
+In the one-to-several scenario, you can receive return audio from only one of the sites you're sending to.
+In the one-to-one scenario, you can receive "confirmation" audio (or whatever audio you want to hear) from the remote site from *each* site.

 Let us know how we can help

 If you have further questions on this topic or have ideas about improving this document please contact us